Methoxetamine: United Kingdom

 Prior to March 2012, MXE was not controlled by the UK's Misuse of Drugs Act.
 In March 2012, the Home Office referred MXE to the Advisory Council on the Misuse of Drugs for possible temporary controlling under the powers given in the Police Reform and Social Responsibility Act 2011.
 The ACMD gave their advice on 23 March, with the chair commenting that "the evidence shows that the use of methoxetamine can cause harm to users and the ACMD advises that it should be subject to a temporary class drug order."
-In April 2012, MXE was placed under temporary class drug control, which prohibited it's import and sale for 12 months.
+In April 2012, MXE was placed under temporary class drug control, which prohibited its import and sale for 12 months.

 Theresa May commented in her reply to the ACMD that "the next step in this process is for the ACMD to undertake a full assessment of MXE for consideration for its permanent control under the 1971 Act."
 She goes on to say that she hopes the ACMD will do this as a part of the review of ketamine, "including its analogues" and that this review will be completed "within the 12 months from the making of the current order".

 On 18 October 2012 the ACMD released a report about MXE, saying that the "harms of methoxetamine are commensurate with Class B of the Misuse of Drugs Act (1971)", despite the fact that the act does not classify drugs based on harm.
 The report went on to suggest that all analogues of MXE should also become class B drugs and suggested a catch-all clause covering both existing and unresearched arylcyclohexamines.

 MXE ceased to be covered by the temporary prohibition on 26 February 2013, when it became classified as a Class B drug.

 United Nations

-MXE is one of a few substances which has been controlled under the UN 1971 Convention on Psychotropic Substances since its inception.
-It was made a schedule II drug in November of 2016.
+MXE was made a schedule II drug in November 2016.